strimzi/drain-cleaner/README.md

 # Strimzi Drain Cleaner

-Strimzi Drain Cleaner is utility which helps with moving the Kafka pods deployed by [Strimzi](https://strimzi.io/) from nodes which are being drained.
+Strimzi Drain Cleaner is an utility which helps with moving the Kafka pods deployed by [Strimzi](https://strimzi.io/) from Kubernetes nodes which are being drained.
 It is useful if you want the Strimzi operator to move the pods instead of Kubernetes itself.
 The advantage of this approach is that the Strimzi operator makes sure that no pods become under-replicated during the node draining.
 To use it:

-* Deploy Kafka using Strimzi and configure the `PodDisruptionBudgets` for Kafka and Zookeeper to have `maxUnavailable` set to `0`.
+* Deploy Kafka using Strimzi and configure the `PodDisruptionBudgets` for Kafka and ZooKeeper to have `maxUnavailable` set to `0`.
 This will block Kubernetes from moving the pods on their own.

 ```yaml